liveh2o/protobuf-activerecord/README.md

 ```
 #### Searching

-Protoable's `search_scope` method takes the protobuf message and builds ARel scopes from it.
+Protobuf Active Record's `search_scope` method takes the protobuf message and builds ARel scopes from it.

-Before you can use `search_scope`, you'll need to tell Protoable which fields should be searchable and what scope should be used to search with that field.
+Before you can use `search_scope`, you'll need to tell Protobuf Active Record which fields should be searchable and what scope should be used to search with that field.

 Consider this protobuf message: